mathemagie/in_bed_with/README.md

 # The performance series "InbedWith*"

- - In Bed With Thomas Pesquet : https://www.numerama.com/tech/230559-qui-est-aurelien-fache-cet-api-artist-qui-vous-propose-de-faire-lamour-a-thomas-pesquet.html
+ - A SpaceSex experience => In Bed With Thomas Pesquet : https://www.numerama.com/tech/230559-qui-est-aurelien-fache-cet-api-artist-qui-vous-propose-de-faire-lamour-a-thomas-pesquet.html

  - Heart Sensation: the sextoy vibrates to the rhythm of his partner's heart. https://www.instagram.com/p/BUtooL-lyV7/?taken-by=mathemagie